losandluca/Bamazon/README.md

 # Bamazon
+Amazon-like storefront using node.js and MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.